 Accurate online classification of disturbance events in a transmission network is an important part of wide-area monitoring.
 Although many conventional machine learning techniques are very successful in classifying events, they rely on extracting information from PMU data at control centers and processing them through CPU/GPUs, which are highly inefficient in terms of energy consumption.
-To solve this challenge without compromising accuracy, this paper presents a novel methodology based on event-driven neuromorphic computing architecture for classification of power system disturbances.
+To solve this challenge without compromising accuracy, this article presents a novel methodology based on event-driven neuromorphic computing architecture for classification of power system disturbances.
 A Spiking Neural Network (SNN)-based computing framework is proposed, which exploits sparsity in disturbances and promotes local event-driven operation for unsupervised learning and inference from incoming data.
 Spatio-temporal information of PMU signals is first extracted and encoded into spike trains and classification is achieved with SNN-based supervised and unsupervised learning framework.
 In addition, benefits of deep spiking networks for complex multi-class event identification problem are presented by leveraging increasing dynamic neural sparse spiking events with network depth.
 Moreover, a QR decomposition-based selection technique is proposed to identify signals participating in the low rank subspace of multiple disturbance events.
 Performance of the proposed method is validated on data collected from a 16-machine, 5-area New England-New York system.

 All Science Journal Classification (ASJC) codes